Jacse/themes-for-brackets/README.md

 Troubleshooting
 ==================
-* There are no commands in the themes menu
- - Try re-opening Brackets, that should help.
- - If that doesn't help and you're on a Mac, you might need to create the `/Applications/Brackets.app/Contents/www/extensions/dev` folder.
 * Line numbers are looking weird or scrollbars are not styled/have dissapeared
  - Try hitting F5 (Save changes before doing so!).